 Conservation Easement Planning and Documentation

 Planning, documenting and completing a Conservation Easement requires choreographing many different activities involving you the landowner, your advisors and consultants, and NALT staff.
 We can provide excellent value not only in the quality of the service we provide, but the coordination of your surveyor, lawyer and accountant to ensure that the project is completed efficiently and on time.
-In addition to handout that explains the distinct responsibilities that you face as landowner and those that belong to NALT, the outline below can help guide you through our process.
+The outline below can help guide you through our process.

 1. Easement Planning